dd32/td-gh-ex/readme.txt

 * New: set Mobile Menu trigger width for Primary/Secondary menu bars
 * New: support for JetPack's Infinite Scroll - supports blog page, including multiple columns
 * Tweak: Changed default top/bottom margin on Footer and Wrapper Areas to 0
-* Tweak: Changed Bold/Italic checkboxs to Inherit/On/Off selection
+* Tweak: Changed Bold/Italic checkboxes to Inherit/On/Off selection
 * Tweak: Improved how IE8 degrades for full-width bg colors
 * Tweak: Full width bg support
 * Tweak: Changed FI location wording from Before Title to With Title